(actually Dušan Đorđević)

 Opera in the title role in Andrea Chénier with Zinka Milanov

-as Maddalena, followed by other roles in that theatre.
+as Maddalena, followed by other roles at that theatre.

 He also sang in 1938 at the Milan Festival What is the Milan Festival?, alternating